 Richmond Hill community rallies behind 14-year-old with cyst on her brain

 RICHMOND HILL, Ga.
-(WTOC) - A community is rallying behind 14-year-old Chyanne Wilson after doctors found a large cyst growing on her brain.
+(WTOC) - A community is rallying behind 14-year-old Chyanne after doctors found a large cyst growing on her brain.

 The family told WTOC it has to be treated immediately.
 Chyanne has been sick since March.
 Her mother said she’s suffered from acid reflux for years, so they assumed it was flaring back up until the symptoms started getting worse.